Edited by Michael Shereff, MD

 In general, anterolateral ankle impingement (or ALIS, as it is sometimes called) will not be identified on plain x-rays, and may also be missed on an MRI.
 When anterolateral ankle impingement is observed on an MRI, it is usually seen on the axial view (Figure 3).Typically, this diagnosis is made based on the patient’s history and the localized tenderness on physical examination.
 The diagnosis is sometimes confirmed by a diagnostic corticosteroid injection, which can also often be therapeutic.
 If the symptoms persist, the diagnosis can be confirmed during arthroscopic surgery where the actual jamming (impingement) can be observed (and treated).

 Figure 3: MRI View of Impinging Ligament

 True anterolateral ankle impingement is the result of a physical impediment inside the ankle joint that affects the functioning of the joint.
-Therefore, non-operative treatment may be of limited benefit.
 Fortunately, non-operative management is often quite effective in treating this problem.
 Various treatment options which may be helpful include:

 - Use of a shoe with a slight heel: By using a slightly increased heel, there is less chance that the foot will be forced upward enough to cause the jamming at the joint.